This area guide is for Battersea and Clapham Junction. To read about Battersea Park and Nine Elms, click here.

 Getting away: City Airport is 45 minutes away by road, while Gatwick Airport is about an hour by road, but 30 minutes by train.

 Battersea has a large number of schools within its borders.
-There are 12 primaries, which are a mixture of state and independent, including Belleville Primary, Honeywell Infants and Juniors and the Catholic Sacred Heart Primary.
+There are 12 primaries, which are a mixture of state and independent, including Belleville Primary, Honeywell Junior School and the Catholic Sacred Heart Primary.
 The independent L’Ecole du Parc offers a French educational programme for one to five year old children.
 For older children, there is a choice of eight independent schools, as well as two state secondaries.

 Please see our schools tab for more information on schools in this area.